On This Page

 • For privacy and on-prem control: Tabnine Enterprise.

-3. How can I ensure security when using generative AI for code?
+3. How do I ensure security when using generative AI for code?

 Review every AI commit manually, run automated vulnerability scans, validate compliance, and restrict AI access to non-sensitive repositories where possible.